 With 272 acres of green rolling hills and meadows, Vista View offers a wide range of activities.
 Our eight shelters offer plenty of room for family picnicking.
-Other amenities include two playgrounds, basketball courts, an equestrian corral, an airstrip for electric radio-controlled planes and glider pilots, fishing docks, and an area for primitive group camping.
+Other amenities include two playgrounds, basketball courts, an equestrian corral, an airstrip for electric radio-controlled planes and glider pilots, and fishing docks.

 In addition, outdoor enthusiasts have been attracted to the park for its athletic challenges.
 The hills and fitness trail have become a training ground for many sporting activities.
 (Skateboarding is not allowed.)